 Florida Courts may dismiss drug charges which are based on illegally seized evidence

 It is possible to have pills or other evidence excluded from the Court’s proceedings if they were found through a violation of the defendant’s rights.
 The first step in excluding the drugs is to file a Motion with the Court.
 This is a formal document which states the reasons for which the defendant’s rights were violated.
 An evidentiary hearing will be held at which the accused’s defense lawyer will examine the arresting officers.
 If the Court finds that the defendant’s rights were violated then, depending on the facts of the case, the charges may be dismissed.

 Search and seizure issues involve complicated questions of law and one who has been arrested with prescription pills or other drugs should contact a Panama City attorney who is experienced in handling such matters.
 I devote my practice to defending the rights of the accused and I believe that everyone is entitled to aggressive representation.
 Contact my office today to schedule an initial consultation.

-We also serve clients in the Bay County cities of Callaway, Lynn Haven, and Panama City Beach as well as Calhoun County residents in Blountstown, Holmes County residents in Bonifay, Gulf County residents in Port St. Joe, Okaloosa County residents in Destin, Jackson County residents in Marianna, and Washington County residents in Chipley.
-He is also licensed to practice in federal court before the United States District Court for the Northern District of Florida.
+We also serve clients in the Bay County cities of Callaway, Lynn Haven, and Panama City Beach as well as Calhoun County residents in Blountstown, Holmes County residents in Bonifay, Gulf County residents in Port St. Joe, Okaloosa County residents in Destin, Jackson County residents in Marianna, Leon County residents in Tallahassee, Walton County residents in DeFuniak Springs and Miramar Beach, Liberty County residents in Bristol, Wakulla County residents in Crawfordville, Gadsden County residents in Quincy, and Washington County residents in Chipley.
+I am also licensed to practice in federal court before the United States District Court for the Northern District of Florida.